7 Ways To Nail Your First 7 Days As A Yacht Stew.

 There are two ways.

-Scenario 1: You manage to get a job on a yacht traveling from Europe to the Caribbean, or the boat is possibly already stateside.
+Scenario 1: You get a job on a yacht travelling to the US or Caribbean.
 You will use the boat papers to go hand in hand with your Visa application to the US embassy.
 This proves you are working on a ‘private vessel’ that needs to temporarily enter US waters.
 We never mention anything about the c-word to the embassy- CHARTER!
 As I mentioned before the industry is considered private.

 Here are some other things to consider: